2022–23 North Carolina Tar Heels women's basketball team

 The 2022–23 North Carolina Tar Heels women's basketball team represented the University of North Carolina at Chapel Hill in the 2022–23 NCAA Division I women's basketball season.
-The Tar Heels were led by head coach Courtney Banghart, who was in her fourth season as the Tar Heel head coach.
+The Tar Heels were led by head coach Courtney Banghart, who was in her fourth season.
 She was assisted by Joanne Aluka-White, Adrian Walters, and Itoro Coleman.
 The Tar Heels played their home games at Carmichael Arena as members of the Atlantic Coast Conference.

 The Tar Heels finished the season 22–11 overall record and 11–7 in ACC play to finish in a tie for sixth place.
-As the seventh seed in the ACC tournament, they defeated Clemson in the Second Round before losing to rivals Duke in the Quarterfinals.
+As the seventh seed in the ACC tournament, they defeated Clemson in the second round before losing to rivals Duke in the quarterfinals.
 They received an at-large bid to the NCAA Tournament and were the six seed in the Seattle 3 Regional.
-They defeated eleven seed St. John's before losing to third seed Ohio State in the Second Round to end their season.
+They defeated eleven seed St. John's before losing to third seed Ohio State in the second round to end their season.